DJDSTr/BoudyDownloader/README.md

 ## How to Use
 1. **Input the Video URL**: Copy and paste the desired YouTube video URL into the app’s input field.
 2. ** Format and Quality**: The application selects the best Format and Quality automatically.
 3. **Download**: Simply hit 'Download' and let the app do the rest!
 The file will be saved locally for offline use.
-(You can see the whole downloading process in the terminal modal at top left).
+4. **Seeing the process** If you would like to see the whole downloading process you can see it in the "terminal" modal at top left.
+5. **Choosing where to save** You can choose where the application should save the exported video by accessing the "save at" modal at the top right the default directory is in your downloads.

 ## Installation
 To use the YouTube Video Downloader, download the latest release from the [Official Website](https://boudy-ytdownloader.netlify.app/) page.